TheMarksman/mixed-by-mark/source/_posts/ChocolateChipCookies.md

             <li>Slowly add the flour mixture to the dough, mixing until well combined.</li>
             <li>Fold in the chocolate chips by hand.</li>
             <li>Bake 9-11 minutes on stone baking sheet.</li>
+            <li>Allow the cookies to cool for 1-2 minutes on the pan before removing.</li>
         </ol>
         <hr style="height:1px;background-color:rgb(189, 189, 189) ">
         <p style="font-size:150%;"><b>Notes</b></p>